-- 1. Using a serial cable that is equipped with a null modem, connect the ASCII terminal to system connector 1 (P1-T1, which is the default) or 2 (P1-T2) on the back of the server. - 2.
+- 1. Using a serial cable that is equipped with a null modem, connect the ASCII terminal to system connector 1 (S1, which is the default) or 2 (S2) on the rear of the server - 2.
 Connect the power cord from the server to a power source. - 3.
 Wait for the green light on the control panel to start flashing. - 4.
 Ensure that your ASCII terminal is set to the following general attributes.